istex/istex-google-scholar/Readme.md

-#Activation of links to ISTEX in Google Scholar
+# Activation of links to ISTEX in Google Scholar

-##Descritption
+## Description

 Google Scholar allows the integration of OpenURL links to full text resources contextualized with the electronic subscriptions associated to a given affiliation.